Romchik38/site2/doc/logging/readme.md

 Messages are logged only once at the end, you have to call `sendAllLogs` yourself.

 As an example look at the [index.php](./../../public/http/index.php).
-Messages are logged on line 49 and the script finishes its work.:
+Messages are logged on line 49 and the script finishes its work:

 ```php
 $logger->sendAllLogs();